Mill conversion: Mill to mixed-use conversion

-Concurrent with the move to restore former industrial mills into residences, has been the conversion of certain sites into a mix of retail shops, offices and restaurants and other non-industrial uses.
+Concurrent with the move to restore former industrial mills into residences has been the conversion of certain sites into a mix of retail shops, offices and restaurants, and other non-industrial uses.
 During the 1980s, many of the historic cotton mills in Fall River, Massachusetts were converted into factory outlet stores, although with minimal physical alteration other than some partitions and carpeting.
-The factory outlet stores in Fall River were highly successful for many years, but have in recent years declined, a victim of newer "premium outlet" malls opening up in nearby suburban areas such as Wrentham, Massachusetts, and others.
+The factory outlet stores in Fall River were highly successful for many years, but have in recent years declined, a victim of newer "premium outlet" malls opening up in nearby suburban areas such as Wrentham, Massachusetts, and other locations.

-One excellent example of a mill to mixed-use conversion in New England is the Clocktower Place, located in the small town of Maynard, Massachusetts.
+One excellent example of a mill-to-mixed-use conversion in New England is the Clocktower Place, located in the small town of Maynard, Massachusetts.
 The huge mill complex was originally the Assabet Manufacturing Company, which grew during the 19th century to be one of the largest textile companies in the state, specializing in woolen goods.
-It was later acquired by the American Woolen Company, and later, by Digital Equipment Corporation, until it finally vacated the location in 2001.
+It was later acquired by the American Woolen Company, and later, by Digital Equipment Corporation until it finally vacated the location in 2001.
 Since then, the entire complex has been transformed into an office park.
 It is now home to many companies in differing markets.
 Its most famous tenant is perhaps Monster.com.

-The largest mill to mixed-use conversion in New England however, can be found at Manchester, New Hampshire, with the successful renovation and conversion of the Amoskeag Millyard, once the largest single textile company in the world.
+The largest mill-to-mixed-use conversion in New England, however, can be found at Manchester, New Hampshire, with the successful renovation and conversion of the Amoskeag Millyard, once the largest single textile company in the world.
 The Amoskeag Millyard is the centerpiece of Manchester's waterfront, and includes offices, restaurants, a museum, residences and a university.